StackVista/stackstate-docs/use/views/events_perspective.md

 ### Event categories

 All events displayed in the Events Perspective have a category.
 The category is assigned based on the event type and the source system.
-Events retrieved from external systems should have a category attached to them.
+Events retrieved from external systems should already have a category attached to them.
 If no category is included in a retrieved event, it will be assigned the category **Others**.

 | Category | Internal event types | Description |
 |:---|:---|:---|